 It’s okay to dream big, and it’s also okay if that dream does not fit into the norm or expectation of society.
-We were all created by God with certain gifts and a purpose so never stop believing in yourself and the visions you have for your life.
+We were all created by God with sure gifts and a purpose so never stop believing in yourself and the visions you have for your life.
 Your creativity is needed for someone else.
-Put in the work consistently and have the right support around you because you would need it most in the difficult times!
+Put in the work consistently and have the proper support because you will need it most in difficult times!
 Be intentional about everything.

 Can you advise the audience on how to support each other during the Global Pandemic?

-Firstly follow the guidelines, social distancing, wearing of masks etc. That protection is not just for you but everyone else.
-Check-in on family, friends, elderly neighbours or persons we may know in self-isolation via voice or video call or even physically, taking proper safety measures of course.
-Many people around the world are unemployed due to this Pandemic so we should try in whatever way we can, to be our brother’s keeper, in every sense of the statement.
+Firstly follow the guidelines, social distancing, wearing masks etc. That protection is not just for you but everyone else.
+Check-in on family, friends, elderly neighbours or persons we may know in self-isolation via voice or video call or even physically, taking proper safety measures, of course.
+Many people worldwide are unemployed due to this Pandemic, so we should try, in whatever way we can, to be our brother’s keeper in every sense of the statement.
 Even if it is a little, it goes a long way.

 Last but not least, do you have any questions for me?

 Sonia, I do not, but I want to thank you for the opportunity to share with you and your readers.
 It is appreciated, and I enjoyed answering the questions!